Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search: Limitations

-\subsection{Limitations}
+\section{Limitations}

-\paragraph{Coverage of LITS Frameworks.} Our study considers beam search (ToT-BS) and two variants of MCTS (ReST-MCTS and RAP).
-Other search paradigms such as A* or heuristic-guided search are not evaluated.
+\paragraph{Coverage of LITS Frameworks.} Our study \red{focuses on heuristic-light LITS settings where LLMs drive search decisions.}Other search paradigms such as A* or heuristic-guided search are not evaluated.
 Nevertheless, our use of unified tasks and LLM-profiled roles \citep{li2025a}, together with modularized implementations, makes it straightforward to extend CiT to additional LITS frameworks in future work.

-\paragraph{Scope of Empirical Evaluation.} Following prior work \citep{snell2025scaling,zhang2024restmcts}, our experiments focus on mathematical reasoning, where LLMs already possess the necessary knowledge but still benefit from test-time scaling.
-We have not evaluated domains with deterministic action spaces (e.g., board games, navigation), where BN-SC’s use of LLMs for clustering semantically equivalent actions may be unnecessary.
-Extending CiT to such domains is left for future work.
+\paragraph{Scope of Empirical Evaluation.} Following prior work \citep{snell2025scaling,zhang2024restmcts}, our main experiments focus on mathematical reasoning, where LLMs already possess the necessary knowledge but still benefit from test-time scaling.
+We include BlocksWorld (Appendix~\ref{app:blocksworld}) as an initial evaluation on a planning domain with deterministic action spaces, but broader coverage of such domains (e.g., navigation, other board games) where BN-SC's use of LLMs for clustering semantically equivalent actions may be unnecessary remains future work.

 \paragraph{Accuracy Gains from CiT.} Although CiT is designed for efficiency, we observe that it can also improve accuracy in several settings.
 Understanding why chaining sometimes enhances reasoning quality requires deeper analysis, which we leave for future investigation.